Creative class: Places of high creative class populations

 Florida and others have found a strong correlation between those cities and states that provide a more tolerant atmosphere toward culturally unconventional people, such as gays, artists, and musicians (exemplified by Florida's "Gay Index" and "Bohemian Index" developed in The Rise of the Creative Class), and the numbers of Creative Class workers that live and move there (2002).

 Research involving the preferences and values of this new socioeconomic class has shown that where people choose to live can no longer be predicted according to conventional industrial theories (such as "people will go to where the jobs/factories are").
 Creative workers are no longer bound by physical products, rather working with intellectual products.
 Their migration to metropolitan urban areas where creative work is available is more due to the attraction of leisure life and community rather than actual work.
 Although the Creative Class works towards the globalization of progressive and innovative ideas and products, they can also be considered to value local community and local autonomy.
 Sociologists and urban theorists have noted a gradual and broad shift of values over the past decade.
 Creative workers are looking for cultural, social, and technological climates in which they feel they can best "be themselves".

 "The main assumption underlying this approach is that creative workers seek creative outlets in all aspects of their lives and therefore migrate to cities that actively support their preferred lifestyles" (Donegan et al., 2008, p.
 181).

 Each year Florida and the Martin Prosperity Institute release the Global Creativity Index, an international study of nations, ranking countries on the 3Ts of economic development - talent, technology, and tolerance.
 "The GCI is a broad-based measure for advanced economic growth and sustainable prosperity based on the 3Ts of economic development - talent, technology, and tolerance.
 It rates and ranks 139 nations worldwide on each of these dimensions and on our overall measure of creativity and prosperity" (Florida et al., 2015).
 The GCI takes into account the diversity of geographical locations noting their openness as the means for progressive ideas to prosper.
 "Tolerance and openness to diversity is part and parcel of the broad cultural shift toward post-materialist values...
 Tolerance—or, broadly speaking openness to diversity—provides an additional source of economic advantage that works alongside technology and talent" (Florida, 2012, p.
 233).
 Diversity allows these locations to attract creative individuals and therefore stimulate economic growth.
 The findings from the 2015 GCI measured 139 countries on their creativity and prosperity.
 Ranked number one on the 2015 GCI is Australia.

-Share of Gross National Product spent on Research and Development is constantly raising at world level.
-Creative activities are growing at a fast pace in most advanced countries.
-60% of the products that will be sold in 2030 do not yet exist.
-Repetitive works are being robotized.
-The whole world is becoming a "Creational Society".